-When any change is made in the rate of pay of an employee documentation of this change shall be reviewed by the Fire Chief or his designee.
+When any change is made in the rate of pay of an employee documentation of this change shall be reviewed by the Fire Chief or his designee and verified as correct by a CPA.
 A notation of this change shall be placed in the employee's personnel file.